My Australian Journey (day 2)

 We filled a cardboard box with produce, took it to the hostel fridge, and headed out to see what we could find in town.

 I couldn't help but notice the cobblestone streets as we walked.
 Something about them felt so nostalgic and European.

-Cairns itself was small and quaint for a city- in fact it reminded me more of a town.
-It's culture diversity was prominent from the first few minutes we spent roaming the streets.
-Art sculptures and outdoor gym areas lined the walkways, musicians played in the streets.
-In the distance were hills, densely lined with trees- within the city walls, a melting pot of tourists from all over the world.
+Cairns itself is small and quaint for a city- in fact it reminds me more of a town.
+It's cultural diversity was prominent from the first few minutes we spent roaming the streets.
+Art sculptures and outdoor gym areas line the walkways, musicians play in the streets.
+In the distance are hills, densely lined with trees- within the city walls, a melting pot of tourists from all over the world.

-By this time it was near noon and our stomachs were growling, so we had our eyes set for restaurants.
+Around noon we started to get hungry and set our eyes out for a good restaurant.
 One restaurant in particular caught our eye - "Jaffles".
 We had no idea what to expect but it smelled amazing.
 We grabbed a table outside and ordered our sandwiches.

 Being vegan, I ordered one without meat or cheese- I instead chose baked beans for my filling.
 We still had no idea what we were eating even after the sandwiches came out but we loved them.
 They were like perfectly toasted sandwich pouches of yumminess!

 I did a quick google search for "Free things to do in Cairns" - The Lagoon and the Daintree Rainforest were the first of the results to catch our eye and neither one was very far away- we decided to go check them out.